MuyanXie/Project-Catan/README.md

 Finally, an ADMIN panel is provided to the platform to check the status of all the contracts and to update the status of the contracts.
 The ADMIN panel is only accessible to the ADMIN user.
 The ADMIN user is the one who is responsible for the platform and is the only one who can create the ADMIN user.
 The ADMIN user is also the only one who can delete the ADMIN user.
 The ADMIN user is also the only one who can delete the contracts.
 The ADMIN user is also the only one who can delete the users.
 The ADMIN user is also the only one who can delete the Abundances.

-Based on timed results, Catan Board Game with the financial complexs implemented would have the play time shortened from up to 90 min to a bare 50 min on average with the help of this platform in tracking futures and options trade.
+Based on timed results, Catan Board Game with the financial complexs implemented would have the play time shortened from up to 90 min to a bare 50 min on average with the help of this platform in tracking futures trade.

 ## Installing the platform:
+__WARNING__: If you wish to run the platform locally, please change the api_url in the frontend to http://localhost:8080 in the file Project-Catan-Frontend/src/config/config.js

 Make sure you have Maven and NPM installed on your local computer.
 Before running the following command:

 ```